VirenPatel5858/ChatApplication/README.md

 # Chat app 💬 using websockets (Nodejs, Express & Socket.io)

-We are going to develop a chat application using Express, Websockets.
-Tough you can use plain websockets but we would be using a library called Socket.io - which is wrapper around Websockets, its super easy to use and provies a fallback to xhr requests until the websocket connection is established.
+I developed a chat application using Express, Websockets.
+Though you can use plain websockets but I would be using a library called Socket.io - which is wrapper around Websockets, its super easy to use and provides a fallback to xhr requests until the websocket connection is established.

 The frontend-ui is based on Flexbox, no external UI libraries are used, so you can modify it as per your liking.